AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 ```
 	// turn it on
+	var xZoom = chart.xZoom();
-	chart.xZoom().setTo(0, 0.3);
+	xZoom.setTo(0, 0.3);
 ```

 {sample}CS\_Scroller\_02{sample}

 #### Set the limits by values

 Another option is to define the particular values which exist on the scale.
 In this case you'll have to set the scale as the third parameter, unless you do it, the chart.xScale() will be counted as this scale automatically.
-So, if we'd like to zoom the chart to the area from 2010 то 2015 by Y-axis, we should use the {api:anychart.charts.Cartesian.XZoom#setToValue}**.setToValue()**{api} method and write the following:
+So, if we'd like to zoom the chart to the area from Part 1 to Part 4 by Y-axis, we should use the {api:anychart.charts.Cartesian.XZoom#setToValue}**.setToValue()**{api} method and write the following:

 ```
 	// set the yZoom
     var yZoom = chart.yZoom();

     // turn it on
-	yZoom().setToValue(2010, 2015, yZoom);
+    yZoom.setToValues("Part 1", "Part 4");
 ```

 {sample}CS\_Scroller\_03{sample}

+Note that it's only Heatmaps which can be scrolled or zoomed by Y-scale.

 #### Set the limits by the points count

-Note that it's only Heatmaps which can be scrolled or zoomed by Y-scale.

-The third variant of setting the limits of the shown is to set the number of points from start or end value exists on the axis.
+The third variant of setting the limits of the shown is to set the number of points from the first or last value of the axis.
 We set the number of points, the second boolean means if the points should be counted from the end axis value and the third parameter is the scale again (this one is optional).
 The point will be counted from start by default, if you need them to be counted from end, set "true" as se second value:

 ```
 	// set the xZoom